Battle of Ibicuí River (1817)

 The Battle of Ibicuí River took place between the Luso-Brazilian forces under Brigadier Chagas dos Santos and the Federal League forces under the command of General Sotelo.
 The Luso-Brazilians were victorious and inflicted very high casualties on Sotelo's army.

+General José de Abreu had secured the left bank of the Uruguay River as far south as its junction with the Ibicuí River where Santos had command of 650-700 men.
+Federal League forces under General Sotelo travelled from Yapeyú upstream and landed near the junction of the two rivers on 20 September.
+Luso-Brazilian forces attacked these troops on 21 and 23 September.
+After their artillery drove off the protecting squadron of boats Sotelo withdrew.